 Area of Specialization

 Accredited by the Association for Behavior Analysis, training in behavior analysis at the University of Nevada, Reno is conducted via a junior-colleague model and includes supervised experience and instruction leading to the master's and/or doctoral degrees.
-The behavior analysis program focuses on the philosophies of behaviorism, the theory and methodology of behavior analysis, basic and applied research in human behavior, basic research in animal behavior, application of behavioral principles to organizational administration and consultation, instructional design and technology, parent and teacher training, and clinical populations, participatory governance and fiscal management.
-Admission materials are due Jan.
-1.
+The behavior analysis program focuses on the philosophies of behaviorism, the theory and methodology of behavior analysis, basic and applied research in human behavior, basic research in animal behavior, application of behavioral principles to organizational administration and consultation, instructional design and technology, parent and teacher training, and clinical populations, participatory governance, and fiscal management.

 Master's Degree Program in Behavior Analysis

-The University of Nevada, Reno master's degree program in behavior analysis is an entirely on-campus program that trains graduates for employment as senior service providers in such fields as developmental disabilities, education, mental health or business and industry.
-This degree requires 36 graduate credits, is accredited by the Association for Behavior Analysis International and has a Board Certified Behavior Analyst (BCBA) Approved Course Sequence through the Behavior Analyst Certification Board.
+The University of Nevada, Reno Master's degree program in behavior analysis is an entirely on-campus program that trains graduates for employment as senior service providers in such fields as developmental disabilities, education, mental health, or business and industry.
+This degree requires 36 graduate credits, is accredited by the Association for Behavior Analysis International, and has a Board Certified Behavior Analyst (BCBA) Approved Course Sequence through the Behavior Analyst Certification Board.
 Below are links to the on-campus Master’s Program Handbook describing degree requirements and sample syllabi:

 - PSY 609 - Principles of Behavior (3 credits)

 - PSY 695 - Ethics in Psychology (3 credits)

 - PSY 673 - Radical Behaviorism (3 credits) OR PSY 747: Behavioral Analysis of Language and Cognition (3 credits)